Durbin, Oberweis Spar Over Immigration, Ebola In Debate

 "There has never been a time in Illinois or no time in the last 37 years that home has been my permanent residence," he said.

 The two men clashed over issues such as whether the Affordable Care Act is a success.

 On the topic of gun violence, Durbin said Oberweis opposed background checks and banning so called assault weapons.
 Oberweis says an improved economy would help.

 Durbin said Oberweis is too extreme for Illinois and says his experience in Washington has helped deliver billions in federal funding for Illinois.
 But Oberweis claims Durbin is a career politician who's lost touch.

-But the candidates agreed on a couple of things.
-That the Obama Presidential Library should be paid for with private funds.
+But the candidates agreed on a couple of things, including that the Obama Presidential Library should be paid for with private funds.
 And that more American made equipment should be used for any future space exploration.